Abdulrahman9907/Enhanced-Emacs/README.md

 ## Features

+- **Enhanced line numbering**: Display line numbers with customized styling and highlighting for the current line
 - **Real-time violation highlighting**: Immediately see Betty style violations with red highlighting
 - **Violation navigation**: Quickly jump between style errors in your code
 - **Integration with Betty checker**: Run the official Betty program directly from Emacs